ABOUT US藤屋について

 "FUEKI-RYUKO"

-While the times have drastically changed since the establishment of "Fujiya" in the Edo era, one thing has remained constant: our commitment to excellence in hospitality.
-Spanning the Meiji, Taisho and Showa periods, "Fujiya" has continued to provide the highest level of customer care originally lavished on Daimyo Lords of the Edo era.
-This prestige has been passed down in both name and reputation.
+While times have drastically changed since the establishment of "Fujiya" in the Edo era, one thing has remained constant: our commitment to excellence in hospitality.
+Spanning the Meiji, Taisho, and Showa eras, "Fujiya" has continued to provide the highest level of customer care, originally reserved for the daimyos of the Edo era.
+This legacy has been preserved through both name and reputation.

 GOHONJIN

-The word "Gohonjin" originally referred to an official residence for lords.
+The word "Gohonjin" originally referred to an official residence for feudal lords (daimyos).

-In the edo period around the 19th century, provincial lords were ordered to serve the central military government every other year as known as "SANKIN-KOUTAI."
-They went back and forth between their territory and the capital (Tokyo) once a two years.
-On the way, they needed the residence to stay.
+In the Edo period, particularly in the late 18th to early 19th century, provincial lords were required to serve the central military government every other year under a system known as "Sankin-Kōtai."
+They traveled back and forth between their territories and Edo (modern-day Tokyo) once every two years.
+On their journeys, they required lodging along the way.

-Established in the Edo era as Gohonjin Fujiya, "Fujiya" regularly played host to the feudal lords of the Maeda family who ruled the Kaga territory.
-In recent times, it has attracted celebrities and prominent local figures, including princes of the Arisugawanomiya the royal family, Hirofumi Ito (four time Prime Minister during the Meiji period), Yukichi Fukuzawa (the founder of Keio University).
+Established in the Edo era as Gohonjin Fujiya, "Fujiya" regularly hosted feudal lords of the Maeda family, who ruled the Kaga domain.
+In modern times, it has welcomed celebrities and prominent figures, including members of the Arisugawanomiya imperial family, Hirofumi Ito (four-time Prime Minister during the Meiji period), Yukichi Fukuzawa (the founder of Keio University), Eiichi Shibusawa (renowned industrialist and "father of Japanese capitalism"), and Kōun Takamura (a distinguished sculptor of the Meiji era).

 TAIKYOKU-KAN FUJIYA RYOKAN - MAIN HOTEL

 The main ryokan was located in Daimon-cho.
-The three story European architectural design along with a Japanese-style tower was of great surprise to the public especially at then.
-Two great trees, a pine and a willow, were situated on each side of the front gate, and all who passed by would stop for a moment to take in its splendor.
+Its three-story European-inspired architecture, complemented by a Japanese-style tower, was an astonishing sight for the public, especially at that time.
+Two magnificent trees—a pine and a willow—stood on either side of the front gate, and all who passed by would pause for a moment to admire its splendor.

 Taikyoku-kan Fujiya Branch